IBM-Bluemix-Docs/mobilefoundation/mfp-logging-and-tracing.md

 1. Log in to [https://cloud.ibm.com/](https://cloud.ibm.com/).
 1. On the IBM Cloud dashboard, go to **Cloud Foundry Apps** and Select your app.
 1. Click on your app's entry to open the details, and then go to **Logs**.
-Current logs are shown with the most recent at the bottom.
-On the upper right, you can search for an entry or filter by log type.
+Current logs are shown with the most recent at the end.
+You can search for an entry or filter by log type.
 Select **Application (APP)**.
 1. Select your App and click **Logs → View in Kibana**.
 1. Select and copy the logs messages.